 - Disability or a chronic illness: Many fathers may find an illness or disability forces them to work from home so they, by default, also become the child’s primary caregiver.

 - Your partner is the main breadwinner: If your partner is earning more money than you are it makes sense to stay at home and take care of the kids.
 Child care costs can be steep so opting to stay at home is often the best solution financially.
 To give you some guidance, at LA Fitness monthly fee is between $10 – $15 per month for each child.

 Do Kids Benefit From Dad Staying at Home?

-Studies have shown that children do benefit in many ways from having dad stay at home.
+Studies have shown that children do benefit in many ways from having a dad stay at home.
 These range from emotional to cognitive and physical development.
 Fathers and mothers have different parenting styles and if well-managed, your child will benefit from both.